wh0oo/deepchat/README.md

 # DeepChat
-*A Fabric proof of concept mod for integrating DeepSeek AI into Minecraft chat*
+*A Fabric mod for integrating DeepSeek AI into Minecraft chat*
+- Tested in mc-1.21.5
+- Tested in mc-1.21.6

 ## Features
 ✅ **Implemented**